openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Grant Type `authorization_code`:
   * `issuer_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the subsequent Authorization Request with the Credential Issuer to a context set up during previous steps.
 If the Wallet decides to use the Authorization Code Flow and received a value for this parameter, it MUST include it in the subsequent Authorization Request to the Credential Issuer as the `issuer_state` parameter value.
   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
-MUST NOT be used otherwise.
+It MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
   * `tx_code`: OPTIONAL.
 Object specifying whether the Authorization Server expects presentation of a Transaction Code by the End-User along with the Token Request in a Pre-Authorized Code Flow.
 If the Authorization Server does not expect a Transaction Code, this object is absent; this is the default.
 The Transaction Code is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate End-User.
 It is RECOMMENDED to send the Transaction Code via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, the Transaction Code value MUST be sent in the `tx_code` parameter with the respective Token Request as defined in (#token_request).
 If no `length` or `description` is given, this object may be empty, indicating that a Transaction Code is required.